-7 New Miles of Ridge Trail from Garin Regional Park to Niles Canyon Road coming in 2020!
+7 New Miles of Ridge Trail from Garin Regional Park to Niles Canyon Road!

 The longest continuous stretch for hikers in the East Bay is extending from 45 to over 50 miles from Kennedy Grove in El Sobrante to Niles Canyon Road in Fremont.